Netherlands

 A master file must include:

-• A general description of the group’s business, including the main profit generators, the supply chain of the main products, the geographical presence of the group, summaries of the functional analyses of each company, and descriptions of any major commercial restructuring that occurred during the fiscal year.
+• A general description of the group’s business, the main profit generators, the supply chain of the main products, the geographical presence of the group, the summaries of the functional analyses of each company, and the descriptions of any major business restructuring during the fiscal year.

-• A description of the group’s intangibles, including the overall strategy for the development, ownership, and operation of intangibles, including the location of the main R&D facilities and the location of the R&D management.
+• A description of the group’s intangibles, the overall strategy for the development, ownership, and operation of intangibles, the location of the main R&D facilities, and the location of the R&D management.

-• A description of the group’s financial activities, including significant financial arrangements within the group and with unrelated lenders.
+• A description of the group’s financial activities and significant financial arrangements within the group and with unrelated lenders.

-• A description of the tax positions of the group, including a list of all tax rulings with local jurisdictions.
+• A description of the group’s tax positions, including a list of all tax rulings with local jurisdictions.

 Country by Country Report

-The Country-by-Country Report must be annually filed by the ultimate parent or surrogate parent at the tax office of their country or residence and applies to a multinational group with consolidated revenues exceeding EUR 750M in the year before the year in which it must file such report.
+The Country-by-Country Report must be annually filed by the ultimate parent or surrogate parent at the tax office of their country or residence.
+In addition, it applies to a multinational group with consolidated revenues exceeding EUR 750M in the year before the year in which the latter must file such a report.

-Multinational companies are required to report annually regarding the overall allocation of income and taxes paid within the total group together with other indicators of the location of the economic activity within the Group.
+Multinational companies are required to report annually regarding the overall allocation of income and taxes paid within the total group, along with other indicators of the location of the economic activity within the group.

-The Dutch tax office will, in turn, send this Report to other tax offices in the jurisdictions in which the multinational is operating.
+In turn, the Dutch tax office will send this report to other tax offices in the jurisdictions where the multinational operates.

 Sanctions related to Transfer Pricing